yogi/fabacademy2016/about.md

 permalink: about.html
 ---

 My name is Yogi Kulkarni.

-I am 41 years old, I have 2 little girls and an amazing wife who is graciously supporting me in my Fab Academy adventure (which requires me to be away from home through the week).
+I am 41 years old, I have 2 little girls and an amazing wife who is graciously supporting me in my Fab Academy adventure (which requires me to be away from home for weeks at a time).

 I am a software engineer and have been building software for [a long time][LinkedIn Profile].
 Most recently I helped build the supply-chain system and the internal cloud platform for